You are here

 Summary

-• The Mission saw multiple launch rocket systems in violation of the withdrawal lines on both sides of the contact line.
+• The Mission observed weapons in violation of withdrawal lines on both sides of the contact line.

 Ceasefire violations[1]

-In Donetsk region, the SMM recorded more ceasefire violations, including about 680 explosions, compared with the previous reporting period (about 160 explosions).
-The majority of ceasefire violations, including one-third of the explosions, were recorded in areas south-east and south-south-east of Chermalyk (government-controlled, 31km north-east of Mariupol), at south-westerly and north-westerly directions of Yasynuvata (non-government-controlled, 16km north-east of Donetsk) and in areas south-east and west-south-west of Svitlodarsk (government-controlled, 57km north-east of Donetsk).
+In Donetsk region, the SMM recorded more ceasefire violations, however, fewer explosions (about 110), compared with the previous reporting period (about 150 explosions).
+The majority of ceasefire violations were recorded at southerly directions of Chermalyk (government-controlled, 31km north-east of Mariupol), in areas south of Horlivka (non-government-controlled, 39km north-east of Donetsk) and in areas south-east of Donetsk city centre.

-In Luhansk region, the Mission recorded more ceasefire violations, including 190 explosions, compared with the previous reporting period (about 15 explosions).
-The majority of ceasefire violations, including the majority of explosions, were recorded at northerly and southerly directions of Kadiivka (formerly Stakhanov, non-government-controlled, 50km west of Luhansk).
+In Luhansk region, the Mission recorded more ceasefire violations, including more explosions (about 670), compared with the previous reporting period (30 explosions).
+The majority of ceasefire violations, including about 600 explosions, were recorded at southerly and easterly directions of Popasna (government-controlled, 69km west of Luhansk).

 Disengagement areas[2]

-On the day of 7 March, positioned near the disengagement areas close to Stanytsia Luhanska (government-controlled, 16km north-east of Luhansk) and Petrivske (non-government-controlled, 41km south of Donetsk), the SMM observed calm situations.[3]
+Positioned inside the disengagement area near Stanytsia Luhanska (government-controlled, 16km north-east of Luhansk) and close to the disengagement area near Petrivske (non-government-controlled, 41km south of Donetsk), the Mission observed calm situations.[3]

 Withdrawal of weapons